aaiken1/fin-data-analysis-text/_sources/chapters/2_2_git.md

 Ready to go after a browser refresh.
 You see the URL for the new repository that you've created using the assignment.
 ```

-- Now that you've accepted the assignment, it is time to get to work! **Browse to your assignment repo.**
+Now that you've accepted the assignment, it is time to get to work! **Browse to your assignment repository (repo).**

 I have created a Youtube video that shows you some of the basics of how a repo works: <https://www.youtube.com/watch?v=MOevORafn-g>.